Merchant Navy (United Kingdom): History

+Historically, the composition of the crew on UK ships was diverse.
+This was a characteristic of the extant of the shipping companies trade, the extent of the British Empire and the availability of crew in different ports.
+One ship might have a largely all British crew, while another might have a crew composed of many Indians, Chinese or African sailors.
+Crews from outside Britain were usually drawn from areas in which the ship traded, so Far East trading ships had either Singapore or Hong Kong crews, banana boats had West Indian crews, ships trading to West Africa and Southern Africa had African crews and ships trading to the Indian Ocean (including East Africa) had crews from the Indian subcontinent.
+Crews made up of recruits from Britain itself were commonly used on ships trading across the North Atlantic, to South America and to Australia and New Zealand.

 Merchant Navy today

+Fleet

 Despite maintaining its dominant position for many decades, the decline of the British Empire, the rise of the use of the flag of convenience, and foreign competition led to the decline of the merchant fleet.
 For example, in 1939 the Merchant Navy was the largest in the world with 33% of total tonnage.
 By 2012, the Merchant Navy – while still remaining one of the largest in the world – held only 3% of total tonnage.